Cascadia: An Efficient Cascade Serving System for Large Language Models: Scheduling Algorithm in

-\textbf{MILP problem formulation.} Our MILP problem formulation aims to minimize the maximum system response latency among all model types in the cascade.
-Let $L$ be a continuous variable representing the maximum latency across all model types.
-Given the workload information $w_i$, we discretize the possible GPU resource allocations $f \in \{1,2,\dots,N\}$ and precompute the corresponding latencies $l_i$ using the simulator $\mathbf{S}(w_i, f)$.
-We introduce binary assignment variables $x_{i,f}$, defined such that $x_{i,f} = 1$ if model type $i$ is allocated $f$ GPUs, and $0$ otherwise, for each type $i \in \{1,\dots,C\}$ and each feasible allocation $f$.
+\textbf{MILP formulation for resource allocation optimization.} Our MILP problem formulation aims to minimize the maximum system response latency among all model types in the cascade.
+Let $L$ denote the maximum latency across all model types.
+We discretize the GPU allocations into candidate values $f \in \{1,2,\dots,N\}$. \jyh{For each model type $i$ and candidate allocation $f$, we use the precomputed latency table from the parallelism strategy optimization to obtain $l_i(f)$.} We then introduce binary assignment variables $x_{i,f}$, where $x_{i,f}=1$ if model type $i$ is assigned $f$ GPUs and $x_{i,f}=0$ otherwise, for all $i \in \{1,\dots,C\}$ and feasible $f$.
 The constraints of our MILP include: (\textbf{\underline{i}})~For each model type $i$, exactly one GPU allocation $f$ must be selected, i.e., $\sum_{f=1}^{N} x_{i,f} = 1, \forall\,i=1,\dots,C$; (\textbf{\underline{ii}})~the total number of GPUs assigned across all model types should be equal to the available GPUs $N$, i.e., $\sum_{i=1}^{C}\sum_{f=1}^{N} f\,x_{i,f} = N$; and (\textbf{\underline{iii}})~the maximum latency $L$ must be at least as large as the latency $l_i(f)$ corresponding to each selected allocation, i.e., $L \geq \sum_{f=1}^{N} l_i(f)\,x_{i,f}, \forall\,i=1,\dots,C$.
 We explicitly enforce variable domains and integrality constraints as follows: $x_{i,f} \in \{0,1\}, \forall\,i,f$ and $L \geq 0$.
-If certain GPU allocations $f$ are infeasible for specific model types—such as when the total memory of the allocated $f$ GPUs is less than the minimum memory required by the model type—we explicitly set $x_{i,f}=0$ for these allocation pairs.
-Our goal is to minimize the maximum system response latency $L$, used in the outer layer optimization.
+If certain GPU allocations $f$ are infeasible for specific model types—such as when the total memory of the allocated $f$ GPUs is less than the minimum memory required by the model type—we explicitly set $x_{i,f}=0$ for these allocation pairs. \jyh{Our objective is to minimize the maximum system response latency $L$, which serves as the input for the routing layer optimization.}